Interview with Babs Siperstein - Part 2

 We did weekends at gay resorts and eventually went with our friends to straight resorts as well.
 Both Carol and I enjoyed doing cruises and when we found out about the Dignity Cruise we decided to book one with a couple of our friends.
 It was great!
 I think that from the beginning I wanted to do just about everything I did normally, but now as a woman.
 I was a person, I had the same interests, movies, shows, food, travel...
 OK, I was softer and gentler as a woman, but I was still, essentially the same person.

-Monika: When did you decide that you wanted to live as a full-time woman?
+Monika: Can you share the moment or experience that made you realize you wanted to embrace life as a full-time woman?

 Babs: From the late 80’s to my wife’s sudden passing in October of 2001, we led a very active double life as I began my transition from male to female.
 My parents passed away in 1992 right after my 50th birthday.
 They never knew.
 The first physical change I made to myself was to have a nose job, a rhinoplasty as my nose was broken a couple of times as a kid growing up.
 I was careful to have something that fit my face.
 My beard, although not really dark was dense and I often broke out from shaving.